Mindfulness-Based Stress Reduction (MBSR) in Columbus & Worthington, Ohio | Compassionate Mind Join the Interest List

 What each session includes

 Each session includes guided mindfulness practices, group inquiry, mindful movement including yoga, and home practice assignments.
-The course is fundamentally experiential — the learning happens through direct practice, not just through instruction.
+The course is experiential, so the learning happens through direct practice, not just instruction.
+The in-person, small group size creates the conditions for something that self-study simply cannot.

 For mental health professionals, MBSR also provides a foundation for integrating mindfulness practices into clinical work.